epythonlab/bati-bank-credit-scoring/README.md

 `.vscode/`: Configuration files for the Visual Studio Code editor, optimizing the development environment.

+`api`: Contains the implementation of the machine learning model API, allowing interaction with the model through RESTful endpoints.

 `notebooks/`: Jupyter notebooks used for tasks such as data exploration, feature engineering, and preliminary modeling.

 `scripts/`: Python scripts for data preprocessing, feature extraction, and the implementation of the credit scoring model.